gedonizr6/noop/methods-tech.md

     - possible controlled over electrical power line by changeing frequency and/or modulation
       - which can read by common saund interface(possible)
     - possible by directed narrow EM radiation
+  - smart phones
+  - measurement devices
+    - multimeter
+      - was observed sporadic values coinciding with direct confirmation from the group
+    - flamable gas detector
+      - was observed sporadic values coinciding with direct confirmation from the group
+- manipulating the content of the website
+  - looks like a website's own personalisaion mechanism
+    - but this personalization is global in nature and consistent with the common narrative of the Group on almost all websites that are not connected to each other
+      - possibly men-in-the-middle attack
-- form music playlist to manipulate somehow
+- music playlist to manipulate somehow
   - like it's the result of service(youtube music, etc)
   - use some techniques for suggesting by theese playlists
+- Generate fake certificate of any domain and make them trusted on victim's devices
+  - possibly, by changing the root certificates on the victim's devices
+  - possibly, by having the private keys of the CA
+    - stealing
+    - brutforced
+      - botnet
+      - quantum computers
+    - gained by authority(gov/military/security agencies)